Stuart-Knowles/DevOps-Course-Starter/README.md

 ## Running Tests
 run `poetry run pytest` from within the repo root to run all tests.
 See the pytest documentation for how to select individual tests

+## Deployment
+To provision a managed node from an ansible control node, do the following:
+1. Make sure the managed node's IP address is in `deployment/inventory.ini`
+1. Copy `inventory.ini` and `playbook.yml` into the control node
+1. run `ansible-playbook playbook.yml -i inventory.ini`
+1. provide the environment variables when prompted
+1. access the site at port 5000 on your managed node's IP address